Plompi/VinURL/README.md

 VinURL is an exciting fork of the popular [URL Music Discs mod by Hoofer](https://modrinth.com/mod/url-music-discs).
-With the Custom Music Disc, players can download and play any cloud-hosted audio file directly in Minecraft or download them from YouTube, all via an URL, creating a personalized musical experience like never before.
+With the Custom Music Disc, players can download and play any cloud-hosted audio file directly in Minecraft or download them from YouTube, all via a URL, creating a personalized musical experience like never before.

 # Usage